ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/restore.markdown

     | **EncryptionKey** <br> (Optional -<br> omit for default) | string | A key for an encrypted database. <br> **Default behavior: Try to restore as if DB is unencrypted.**|
     | **DisableOngoingTasks** <br> (Optional -<br> omit for default) | boolean | `true` to disable ongoing tasks after restoring, <br> `false` to enable tasks after restoring. <br> **Default: `false` (tasks DO run when backup is restored)**|

+{NOTE: Make sure your server has permissions to read from `BackupLocation` and write to `DataDirectory`.}
+Verify that RavenDB has full access to the backup-files and database folders.
+{NOTE/}

 {PANEL/}

-{PANEL: Restore database to a single node}
+{PANEL: Restore Database to a Single Node}

 *  **Configuration**
      * Set `DatabaseName` with the **new database name**.